Christina's Cucina

 Santa Maria di Castellabate

-More Options on Accommodations at Palazzo Belmonte
+More Accommodation Options at Palazzo Belmonte

 view of Castellabate